EmmanuelOwusu/Optimization/README.md

 # Optimization
 This Repository contains work done in Optimization

+This Repository also contains a project on Statistical Estimation.